Universal Pansharpening Model: Experimental Results

 \subsubsection{Reduced-scale Assessment}

-The qualitative results of reduced scale across different tasks are provided in Fig.~\ref{exp:reduced_4}, Fig.~\ref{exp:reduced_7}, Fig.~\ref{exp:reduced_8}, and Fig.~\ref{exp:reduced_10}, respectively.
+The qualitative results of reduced scale across different tasks are provided in Fig.~\ref{exp:reduced_4}, and Fig.~\ref{exp:reduced_8}, while additional visual comparisons are deferred to Appendix~\ref{sec:suppl_D}.
 Apparently, traditional methods show spectral distortions due to the unbalanced combination of PAN-derived spatial cues.
 Deep methods improve on the integration of spectral and spatial information, yet our proposed method stands out with a more accurate spectral distribution and enhanced spatial detail.
 To statistically validate the performance, we report the quantitative results in Tab.~\ref{tab:reduced}.
 For fairness, we deactivate BPS.
-Our method achieves the best average value in all metrics, indicating that the fused results are the most similar to the reference.
-Therefore, our method outperforms other methods and is the most competitive.
+Our method achieves the best average value in all metrics, including PSNR, SSIM, SAM and ERGAS, indicating that the fused results are the most similar to the reference.
+Therefore, our method outperforms all other state-of-the-art methods and is the most competitive.